-⇒ the Steering Platform on Research for the Western Balkan countries supported by the Information Office for the Steering Platform on Research and the forthcoming INCOand in general terms

-NET for S&T cooperation with the Western Balkan countries

-⇒ the SEE-ERA.NET for the planning and implementation of joint S&T funding activities including accompanying measures
+- the Steering Platform on Research for the Western Balkan countries supported by the Information Office for the Steering Platform on Research and the forthcoming INCO-NET for S&T cooperation with the Western Balkan countries. - the SEE-ERA.NET for the planning and implementation of joint S&T funding activities including accompanying measures, and in general terms,

-⇒ the Stability Pact for South-East Europe, which has defined human potential development as one of its core objectives.
+- the Stability Pact for South-East Europe, which has defined human potential development as one of its core objectives.